-ISDS is a mechanism that is included in a Free Trade Agreement (FTA) or an investment treaty to provide foreign investors, including Australian investors overseas, with the right to access an international tribunal if they believe actions taken by a host government breach its investment obligations.
+Investor-state dispute settlement (ISDS) is a mechanism in a free trade agreement (FTA) or investment treaty that provides foreign investors, including Australian investors overseas, with the right to access an international tribunal to resolve investment disputes.

-Why is ISDS included in FTAs and investment treaties?
+Why is ISDS included in agreements and treaties?

 Australia has negotiated ISDS provisions over the past three decades to provide protection for Australian companies investing abroad.
 ISDS promotes investor confidence and can protect against sovereign or political risk..
-If a country does not uphold its investment obligations, an investor can have their claim determined by an independent arbitral tribunal without having to rely on domestic legal remedies.
-ISDS cases are usually decided by three arbitrators who are independent of both the government and the investor.
+If a country does not uphold its investment obligations, an investor can have their claim determined by an independent arbitral tribunal, usually comprising three arbitrators.

 An ISDS tribunal cannot overturn domestic laws and regulations.
 The tribunal is limited to determining breaches of certain investment obligations.
-ISDS does not give foreign investors the right to enforce the entire trade agreement, including, for example, the intellectual property chapter.
+ISDS does not give foreign investors the right to enforce the entire FTA, including, for example, the intellectual property chapter.

-How is ISDS different to other dispute settlement mechanisms in FTAs?
+How is ISDS different from other forms of dispute resolution?

-ISDS is an extra mechanism that enables an investor to bring a claim against a host state that is a party to the FTA.
-Dispute settlement in FTAs is otherwise a state-to-state process.
+ISDS is an extra mechanism that enables an investor to bring a claim against a host state that is a party to the treaty.
+Dispute settlement is otherwise a state-to-state process.

-The Government will consider ISDS provisions in FTAs on a case-by-case basis in light of the national interest.
+The Government considers ISDS provisions in FTAs on a case-by-case basis in light of the national interest.

 Is ISDS a threat to Australia’s sovereignty?

-Yes, Australian-based companies have used ISDS in proceedings against other countries to protect their investments.
+Yes.
+Australian-based companies have used ISDS in proceedings against other countries to protect their investments overseas.
 The Australian Government is not a party to these disputes.

 Has Australia been subject to ISDS disputes?